 Our best drive-in cinema London top tips:

-First thing on the list has to be to make sure the radio in the car you’re going in works.
+When going to a drive in cinema in London, one of the first things on the list has to be to make sure the radio in the car you’re going in works.
 It sounds a simple thing, but always worth a mention.
 If your car doesn’t have the best option in audio entertainment, it might be an option to rope in someone else who has a better sound system in theirs.

-Try and get there early — around an hour before should do the trick.
+When going to a drive in cinema in London, try and get there early — around an hour before should do the trick.
 You’ll avoid the queues and get the best position, plus you’ll have the chance to sort yourself out with food and get comfy ready for the film to start.

-To anything like this, it’s always worth having cash on you in case card payments aren’t possible.
+For any drive in cinema in London, it’s always worth having cash on you in case card payments aren’t possible.
 Check with the venue beforehand.